On Linear Quadratic Potential Games: Introduction

 The rest of the paper is organized as follows.
-In Section~\ref{sec:preliminaries} the class of games under study are introduced and background on potential games is provided.
-In Section~\ref{sec:potential}, we characterize a subclass of LQ games that admit a potential function with a unique global optimizer.
-In section \ref{sec:gradDescProof}, we prove that policy gradient under full state feedback information structure converges to a NE in potential games with decoupled dynamic, decoupled information structure.
-In Section~\ref{sec:gradDescProof}, we verify through a simulation, the convergence of the policy gradient approach to the class of potential games identified.
+In Section~\ref{sec:preliminaries}, we introduce the class of games under study and provide background information on potential games.
+In Section~\ref{sec:potential}, we derive conditions for LQ potential games with coupled dynamics and full-state feedback and characterize the potential games in the case of decoupled dynamics and information structure.
+The properties of the LQ potential game, its corresponding structured optimal control problem, and the convergence of policy gradient for this control problem to a stationary point are provided in Section~\ref{decoupled_game}.
+We conclude and discuss open research directions in Section~\ref{sec:Conclusion}.